 Managing List of STI-CAs

-Per the SHAKEN Governance and Certificate Management Framework, the STI-PA shall manage a list of valid CAs.
+Per the SHAKEN Governance and Certificate Management Framework, the STI-PA shall manage a list of valid STI-CAs.
 This list shall be distributed to each of the Service Providers for use in verifying that the STI-CA that issued the certificate has been authorized by the STI-PA.
+In addition, the list shall also be used to distribute URLs to the certificate revocation lists for specific STI-CAs.
+Service providers use the CRL to determine if a certificate has been revoked.

 Managing the list of STI-CAs introduces an additional interface from the STI-PA to the STI-VS in the terminating Service Provider’s network: